tdmeye19/DataViz_Final_Project/updates.md

 ## April 4 End of Class

 I found out how to display the input club on the lollipop plot, which allows the user to see how the club they chose was different compared to the rest.
 I started to change the labels on the plots to look nicer, along with changing colors so that the plots are CVD friendly.
 I am currently playing around in a smaller app trying to figure out how to highlight a row based on user input, which I have never gotten to work yet.

+## April 6 Beginning of Class

+I worked on formatting the conference table so that the user input club will be highlighted.
+I am testing the code in input_test.R and have some errors that I need to fix.
+I also tried looking up solutions to the Conference issue since the data is scraped every week to update with the weekend games.